Youhana-Hana/jacoco-coverage-metrics/README.md

 # jacoco-coverage-metrics
-Parent POM file to define Java jacoco coverage thresholds
+Parent POM file to define Java jacoco coverage thresholds.

 # Description
 Enable code coverage check, you need to use `coverage-root` as parent, from version (1.0.0), in your pom.xml file as follow: